APA Nine Ball Rules of Play

 8. Spotting Balls – Other than the circumstances described in Balls on the Floor, the only ball that will ever be spotted will be the 9-ball when the shooter has pocketed the 9-ball and scratched or otherwise fouled.
 If the shooter makes the 9-ball on the break and fouls or scratches, the 9-ball (and only the 9-ball) is spotted.
 If the shooter is shooting at the object ball and plays it into the 9-ball and pockets the 9-ball, but scratches or otherwise fouls in the process, the 9-ball is spotted.
 The incoming player has ball-in-hand and will be shooting at the lowest numbered ball on the table.

-9. Fouls – If any of the following fouls are committed, the penalty is ball-in-hand for the incoming player.
+9. Fouls – Under APA Nine-Ball rules, if any of the following fouls are committed, the penalty is ball-in-hand for the incoming player.
 Make certain you have ball-in-hand before you touch the cue ball by confirming with your opponent.
 Ball-in-hand means you are allowed to place the cue ball anywhere on the table and shoot the lowest numbered ball on the table.
 Even after having addressed the cue ball, a player may, if not satisfied with the placement, make further adjustments with the hand, cue stick or any other reasonable piece of equipment.
 A foul may be called only if the player fouls while actually stroking at the cue ball, meaning a double hit of the cue ball (sometimes called double clutching).
 The ball-in-hand rule penalizes a player for an error.
 Without this rule, a player could benefit by accidentally or purposely scratching or otherwise fouling.
 Only the player or the Team Captain may officially call a foul, although anyone may suggest to the player or the Team Captain that a foul should be called.
 These are the only fouls resulting in ball-in-hand.
 All other violations are sportsmanship violations.
 The ball-in-hand fouls are as follows:

 - a.
 Anytime during a shot, the cue ball goes in a pocket, on the floor, or otherwise ends up off the playing surface.